+You also want to look at volume.
 Volume means movement.
 Movement means transactions.
 Volume can help a trader understand the health of a stock as well as how the performance of the movement is.

 Low float stocks are stocks with a low amount of shares.
 The demand is typically higher than the supply so the price is increased.